 There is no change to EPS procedures.

-After registration to 5GC (i.e. registration after handover or mobility registration update), if ATSSS rules are provided to the UE, the UE can re-evaluate ATSSS rules and derive whether a PDU Session can be a child PDU Session of MA-PDU Session.
+After registration to 5GC (i.e. registration after handover or mobility registration update),

-Editor's note: It is FFS whether ATSSS rules are part of USRP rules or not.

-If ATSSS rules are not provided to the UE, the UE provides its MA-PDU Session capability to the PGW-C+SMF, e.g. in UE 5G SM Capability, in PDU Session Modification Request.
-Based on local configuration, if SMF determines that this PDU Session can be a child PDU Session of the MA-PDU Session, SMF provides the UE and the AMF with a MA-PDU Session Capability indication.
-Then UE initiates the MA PDU Session establishment over N3GPP access, if available, using the separate establishment.
+the UE provides its MA-PDU Session capability to the PGW-C+SMF, e.g. in UE 5G SM Capability, in PDU Session Modification Request.
+Based on local configuration, if SMF determines that this PDU Session can be a child PDU Session of the MA-PDU Session, SMF interacts with PCF for ATSSS policy and derives ATSSS rules for UE.
+Then, SMF provides the UE with a MA-PDU Session indication and ATSSS rules.
+Then UE can initiate the user plane resource establishment of the MA PDU Session over N3GPP access when UE is registered over N3GPP.
 This solution has the same mechanism in which UE updates its Reflective QoS capability after moving to 5GC, as described in TS 23.501 [5].

+Editor's note: How to establish the second user plane resources depends on the conclusion of the Solution 6.2.